Cal Raleigh Player Props: Mariners vs. Nationals

 Cal Raleigh At The Plate

-- In 19 games this season (28.8%), Raleigh has picked up an RBI, and in nine of those games (13.6%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- In 28.4% of his games this year, Raleigh has notched at least one RBI.
+In nine of those games (13.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.